ncf00003/LogisticsWebApplication/LogisticsWebAppAPI/README.md

 # LogisticsWebAppAPIs (Assignment 4)
 ## Overview of Pages
-Continueing with our Prototype Logistics Web app, we will be introducing more functional pages for users by integrating API's.
+Continuing with our Prototype Logistics Web app, we will be introducing more functional pages for users by integrating API's.
+<br> An overview of our 8 Planned pages is listed below:
 ### User Action Pages
 <strong> 1. </strong>
+The welcome pages
 <strong> 2. </strong>
+Learn page
 <strong> 3. </strong>
+Overview of shipping routes
 <strong> 4. </strong>

 ### Dynamic Pages
 <strong> 1.
 Weather Forcast Page </strong>
 [Weather API](https://www.weather.gov/documentation/services-web-api)